-Line 1 Check if using the standard multi-factor apportionment formula.

-Line 2 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the increased weighted sales factor method under Va.
+- Line 1 Check if using the multi-factor apportionment formula with a double-weighted sales factor. - Line 2 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method under Va.
 Code § 58.1-422.
-See the publications section on our website at www. tax.virginia.gov to download the guidelines for this apportionment method.
+See the publications section on the Department's website at www.tax. virginia.gov to download the guidelines for this apportionment method.

-Which Manufacturers Qualify: An electing manufacturer must certify to the Department of Taxation that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry.
+Which Manufacturers Qualify: An electing manufacturer must certify to the Department of

+Taxation that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry.
 (Va.
 Code § 58.1-422.)

-In addition, the pass-through entity must maintain a base year level of employment in Virginia for the first three taxable years after making the election.
+In addition, the pass-through entity must maintain 90% of the base year level of employment in Virginia for the first three taxable years after making the election.
 If a pass-through entity fails to meet this requirement, it will be required to reapportion income based on the standard apportionment and provide the owners with corrected income amounts.
 The owners will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest and a ten percent penalty.
 (Va.
 Code § 58.1-422.)

-Effective for taxable years on or after July 1, 2011, manufacturing pass-through entities may elect to use an increased weighted sales factor.
+Effective for taxable years on or after July 1, 2011, manufacturing pass-through entities may elect to use the modified apportionment method.
 For taxable years beginning on or after July 1, 2011, but before July 1, 2013, manufacturing pass-through entities may elect to use a triple-weighted sales factor.
 If the pass-through entity's 2011 taxable year begins before July 1, 2011, the pass-through entity cannot make the election until the following taxable year.

-For taxable years beginning on or after July 1, 2013, but before July 1, 2014, manufacturing pass-through entities may elect to use a quadruple weighted sales factor.
+For taxable years beginning on or after July 1, 2013, but before July 1, 2014, manufacturing pass-through entities may elect to use a quadruple-weighted sales factor.
 For taxable years beginning on or after July 1, 2014, manufacturing pass-through entities may elect to use a single weighed sales factor.